7 Day Adventure/Mystery Itinerary

 Return back to Agia Efimia village to enjoy some freshly cooked dishes at Sea Rock ws or Amalia Restaurant – both overlooking the sea, if there is a full moon the view is truly amazing!
 For great cocktails, beers, and huge selection of spirits, teas and coffees end your evening in Carena Bar-Restaurant, located on the harbour side, it’s a laid back relaxed place with a buzz.
 Or continue your adventure and go star gazing with Wild Nature Expeditions on Agia Dinati Mountain.

+Day 3.
 Explore the Paliki peninsula, visiting Xi beach made up of impressive grey clay rocky cliffs and red sand.
 There are various watersports and beach bars too, but the main attraction is that you can have a natural spa, as the grey clay, according to the ancient and modern scientists, has medicinal properties that can cure skin disorders, heal wounds; it is also used for detoxification and many other disorders and injuries.
-Just 100m away you can have some fun by sliding down five spectacular waterslides at Aqua Park.
 Or visit the wilder, more dramatic beach at Petani (either of the two ends of the beach offer more privacy and an interesting coast).
 If you feel adventurous stop at Kipouria Monastery for an amazing sunset and dramatic cliffs and get a vertigo inducing glimpse of the wild beauty of Platia Ammos.
 You can arrange to climb down to the beach with the help of the experts, as it is accessible only by boat at the moment!
 If you are looking for the best boat tour on the island, book a tour with Melissa Fishing Boat Tour departing from Agia Kyriaki, they take you to explore the beautiful remote Fteri and Amidi beaches, and you can try your hand at fishing.
 End your day at Porto Atheras and have dinner by the beach in the bay at Drosos Taverna, or visit Ladokola stin Plagia Restaurant, at Damoulianata, run by twin brothers Christos & Sypros.

+Day 5.
 Continue exploring Erissos today.
-Begin with a great breakfast at Picnic in Antipata (or take away a picnic) then continue on your way to the cosmopolitan, picturesque village of Fiskardo.
+Begin your day at the cosmopolitan, picturesque village of Fiskardo.
 Fiskardo has many signposted walking trails to choose from; an easy, beautiful route is the walk to the lighthouse that you can see on the opposite side of the bay, there are also longer and more active routes to choose.
 Explore the Roman Cemetery which was only discovered 2006.
 There are many beautiful beaches to take a cooling swim at, such as Foki beach, Emblissi, or take a 1km or so walk along a dreamy path to Dafnoudi beach.
 An alternative way to explore the beaches and coastline is by renting a motor boat from Reginas Boats or hiring a kayak from Fiskardo Kayaking, who also run organised tours.
 If you are interested in marine life book a tour with Ionian Discoveries Marine Experience for the day in their traditional wooden boat, or take a diving course.
 Fiscardo is great for a lazy evening stroll, which you could combine with some shopping at Liveloula or Emilia shop, or Fiskardo Etc for something a bit different.
 If you need sailing supplies or equipment stop at Fiskardo Chandlers in the harbour.
 Go for a cold beer or cocktail at The Fishbone Bar (they often have live music, and facilities for spontaneous jamming sessions too) and watch the world go by.